nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

    |fota_upgrades_building|

 #.
-Download the :file:`app_update.bin` image file to your device.
+Download the :file:`dfu_application.zip` archive to your device.
+   See :ref:`app_build_fota` for more information about the contents of update archive.

    .. note::
       nRF Connect for Desktop does not currently support the FOTA process.

    Use `nRF Connect Device Manager`_, `nRF Connect for Mobile`_, or `nRF Toolbox`_ to update your device with the new firmware.

    a.
-Ensure that you can access the :file:`app_update.bin` image file from your phone or tablet.
+Ensure that you can access the :file:`dfu_application.zip` archive from your phone or tablet.
    #.
 Connect to the device with the mobile app.
    #.
 Initiate the DFU process to transfer the image to the device.